 - A. All personnel performing on this Contract must pass a suitability determination conducted by the Government.
 Contractor personnel will not be able to perform under this Contract until appropriate suitability determinations have been made.
 The Government will provide all necessary forms at the time of Contract award.
 The DHS Office of Security will accept only complete and legible security packages.
 Therefore, all personnel must provide the required information and documents to the COTR within 10 calendar days after Contract award. - B. The Contractor should follow the procedures listed below to obtain an FPS certification card for each Contract employee: - 1.
 Conduct an initial employment screening to determine whether the prospective employee meets the Contractor's specific hiring requirements and the Contract eligibility requirements, including medical and drug testing (see Section 12 above); - 2.
 Submit the suitability package to the COTR and await the results of the adjudication.
 This process may take approximately one to three months if all forms are legible and complete.
 However, preliminary suitability is usually determined within a week of the submission of the paperwork.
 The Contractor will be notified whenever there is an instance where there is a preliminary unfavorable adjudication decision so that the Contractor can determine how to proceed with the employee's training, testing, etc. - 3.
-Schedule required Government-provided training and testing/qualifying with FPS and schedule/conduct all other Contractor-provided training requirements; ii this does not include the FPS Written Exam. - 4.
+Schedule required Government-provided training and testing/qualifying with FPS and schedule/conduct all other Contractor-provided training requirements;2 this does not include the FPS Written Exam. - 4.
 After the Contractor employee receives favorable suitability adjudication results and the employee successfully completes the training and passes the required examination(s), the Contractor shall submit the following information to the COTR for an FPS certification card: - a.
 Certification.
 A certification, signed by the Contract Manager, that the employee has met all the requirements set forth in the SOW and that all pertinent documents are on file at the Contractor's facility.
 (See Exhibit 6.) - b.
 Photographs.
-Two color photographs, 1" x 1," no more than one year old, of the guard's head and upper shoulders; and - c.
-Contract Guard Qualification Certificate.
-The guard's name, and the name of the Contractor's company must be typed on the front of the card, and the guard must sign the signature block in blue or black ink. - d.
-Lautenberg Amendment Statement.
-Armed guards must submit a signed and dated "Domestic Violence" certification that satisfies the legal requirements of the Lautenberg Amendment, 18 U.S.C. § 922(g)(8) and (9).
-This certification is valid for one (1) year.
-The Contractor shall maintain a file of its guards' certifications and provide the COTR a signed statement certifying compliance with this requirement.
-If at any time a guard has a disqualifying event
+Two color photographs, 1" x 1," no more than one year old, of the guard's head and upper shoulders; and

-The Contractor may proceed with Contractor-provided training while awaiting results of the suitability adjudication process.
+2 The Contractor may proceed with Contractor-provided training while awaiting results of the suitability adjudication process.